 When is Tamu Losar?

 Tamu Losar is celebrated on every 15 Poush of the Nepali calendar (in when family members are dispersed and gatherings go without the involvement of the entire family, it gives a great sense of pleasure to see families of three or four generations together celebrating.
-These days,especially in major cities, Gurungs come together to celebrate Tamu Losar (Gurung New Year) at a common place and rejoice in various cultural processions, feasting and merry-making.
-In the old days in the villages, they gathered in courtyards to celebrate Losar.
+These days, especially in major cities, Gurungs come together to celebrate Tamu Losar (Gurung New Year) at a common place and rejoice in various cultural processions, feasting and merry-making.
+In old days villagers gathered in courtyards to celebrate Losar.
 If you happened to be in Kathmandu around 28 to 30 December, however, you may have noticed the Tundikhel grounds at the city center vibrant with colorful stalls and people thronging inside.

 How do we celebrate Tamu Losar?